 Windsor Run’s on-site medical center is another facet of the wellness options available to residents.
-The center is staffed with two board-certified physicians, a social worker/counselor, and a podiatrist—all of whom are immediately available to community members.
+The center is staffed with two board-certified physicians, and a licensed clinical social worker—all of whom are immediately available to community members.

 “Our phenomenal team of health care professionals is committed to providing our community members with the ability to maintain the highest level of function and independence,” says Medical Director Geralyn Campi, M.D.
 “We develop wonderful relationships with our residents, enabling us to spot potential problems early on.”

 Windsor Run residents appreciate having the option to continue with their current primary care physicians, while still utilizing the on-site center for flu shots, strep tests, and urgent care if needed.

 Time to do it all

 Windsor Run also helps foster spiritual wellness through worship opportunities within different faith and religious traditions.
 Louis, a retired minister, leads his neighbors in Tuesday evening Vespers each week, sharing scripture-based messages of encouragement and hope.